SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Protocols.rst

 ..
-FIXME: Protocols should also be able to support initializers, and indeed you can currently write them, but they don't work due to rdar://13695680.
+FIXME: Protocols should also be able to support initializers, and indeed you can currently write them, but they don't work due to
+   <rdar://problem/13695680> Constructor requirements in protocols (needed for NSCoding).
-   I'll need to write about them if this is fixed by WWDC, or at least mention them in the list above.
+   I'll need to write about them once this is fixed.
    UPDATE: actually, they *can* be used right now, but only in a generic function, and not more generally with the protocol type.
    I'm not sure I should mention them in this chapter until they work more generally.

+..
+TODO: When I add in the fact that protocols support initializers, I should also mention that implementations of those initialiers must be marked as "required" if the conforming class is non-final.

 .. _Protocols_ProtocolSyntax: